DataDog/datadog-api-client-go/README.md

     configuration.RetryConfiguration.MaxRetries = 3
 ```

+Retry delays use `BackOffBase * BackOffMultiplier^retryCount`.
+For `429`
+responses, `X-Ratelimit-Reset` can extend that delay but cannot shorten it.
+`RetryJitter` adds a random duration up to the configured value.

+`HTTPRetryTimeout` is the window after a call starts during which a retry may
+begin; it does not cancel an HTTP request already in progress.
+Use
+`HTTPClient.Timeout` to limit each individual HTTP request.

 ### Configure proxy

 If you want to configure proxy, set env var `HTTP_PROXY`, and `HTTPS_PROXY` or set custom